A voice for

 In its most immediate effect the fresh herb makes a great refreshing and antiseptic mouth cleanser if chewed.

-• Into the heart of Thyme
+• Into the heart of thyme

 The essential oil of thyme is the major influence in the antispasmodic action of the herb, seen in relaxing airway spasm and nervous coughing, and as a carminative effect in the digestive tract.
 The oil’s most notable constituents are thymol and carvacrol which are both notably antiseptic.